The MuLab zip packages below contain all of MuLab.

 On Windows 7/8, it may be better not to install the Mulab folder under the 'Program Files' folder, but rather in a non UAC protected folder like C:\Applications\Music\Mulab.
 This is to avoid access problems caused by Windows' UAC mechanism.

 Alternatively you could try to run MuLab with "Run as administrator".
 To do so right-click the MuLab exe file.

-For all details on installation, inserting your MuLab User Key, updating etc, click here.
+For all details on installation, inserting your MuLab User Key, updating etc, see this doc page.